files-community/Website/src/routes/blog/posts/announcing-files-v2-4-40/+page.md

 ### Other Fixes and Enhancements 🛠️
 Besides these major features and UI improvements, we’ve also fixed some bugs and added some enhancements:

-- Added shell extensions when right clicking widgets on the home page
 - Added keyboard shortcut (Ctrl+Shift+`) to open Windows Terminal as administrator
 - Fixed issue where items would sometimes be selected when they shouldn’t have been
 - Fixed issue where shell extensions wouldn’t show when right clicking in archives
-- Fixed an issue where the context menu height would change after shell extensions finished loading
 - Fixed issue where tab icons weren’t showing
 - Fixed an issue with resizing columns in the details layout